Data Protection Policy

 Policy scope

-The policy applies to Affinity agency and all staff working within Affinity Agency.
+The policy applies to Affinity Agency and all staff working within Affinity Agency.

 All staff must take responsibility to be familiar with the policy and implement within their daily working practice.